The 2023 KUALA LUMPUR INTERNATIONAL PHOTOAWARDS is open to photographers - professionals and amateurs - from all

 g.
 COPYRIGHT : The Photographer always retains the copyright of all submitted images at all times, except in relation to the previous provision (e &f), that is, any free use shall only be in connection with the promotion of KL INTERNATIONAL PHOTOAWARDS by print, web or projection by the organiser, its partners, sponsors and media companies.

 h.
-All photographs must have been taken in 2019 and 2020, or part of a recent on-going project, started after 2016.
+All photographs must have been taken from 2018 to 2021, or part of a recent on-going project, started after 2017.
 Proof may be required at a later stage.

 i.
 Entries may be disqualified if any of the above criteria are not adhered to.
 The judges' decision will be final.
 No correspondence will be entered into.